DavidCoderror/Poker-Python-Objects/README.md

 13th Update (28th Jan): Full house now reworked (Accpets both  Pair and Three of a kind) AND NOW (2 Three of a kind) ....
 Next step is further comparisions of both decks

-14th Update (28th Jan): Added some stats o some of the methods and adjusted them accordingly, havent tested it out yet.
+14th Update (28th Jan): Added some stats some of the methods and adjusted them accordingly, havent tested it out yet.

+15th Update (28th Jan): Went into depth with checkWinner method.
+Logic to see who would win if they had both Pair per exemple.
+Might need to make it cleaner + Need to fix Full house and flus + Test